itzniel/Uwa_Aluyi-Osa_WEB601Assignments_SoccerGame/README.md

 20230506
 @1600 Deleted the pipe created and used and ngIf condition in the content-card.html to set  a default image Generated a directive called Hover-Affect

+20230625
+CReated a service and added a function that retrieves the array of contents, also a created a contentDB file to host the data